vsavalei/twostage/README.md

 #> 432  F3 ~1      0.000 0.000     NA     NA    0.000    0.000
 ```

-This is a standard *lavaan* model; the user just has to ignore a lot of
+As the interest is in the composite model, the user just has to ignore a
-extraneous output pertaining to the item parameters.
-In the output shown
+lot of extraneous output pertaining to the item parameters.
+In the
-above, the output of the `parameterestimates` function is modified by
+output shown above, the output of the `parameterestimates` function is
-removing all rows referring to a “Y” variable (i.e., an item).
+modified by removing all rows referring to a “Y” variable (i.e., an
+item).

 The only complicating element for TS and PIM methods is approximate fit
 assessment; this aspect is under development, more on this is in